Solutions

 I hope you leave this episode with some gratitude for these pivotal moments.

 Mike Cassidy: We, as an organization, are data rich.
 We have more information and it’s overwhelming how much information we have, and data rich, yet I think sometimes we’re strategy and execution poor.
-I think we’ve got all this data and information, and it can be overwhelming paralyzing and tough to make a decision.
+I think we’ve got all this data and information, and it can be overwhelming, paralyzing and tough to make a decision.

 The data was clear.
 It was also external.
 We were watching the growth of Orange Theory and all these boutiques and studios.
 We just said, “We gotta try something.”